Good Things to Know about Your Credit Card

 Did you know that cash advances on your credit card incur excessively high-interest rates?
 When you run out of money (credit) on your card, try to avoid the cash advance option.
 It seems like an easy fix for an immediate issue, but the repayment will be substantial.

-Building a good credit score is essential, and incurring interest that will be impossible to pay off will only hurt your score.
+Building a good credit score is essential, and incurring interest that will be impossible to pay off will only hurt your score over time.

 Minimum Payment Is Costly